 In 2002, in connection with the Company's plan to focus on its core tower business, the Company sold or committed to sell several non-core businesses.
-In accordance with SFAS No. 144, the Company classified the operating results of these businesses as discontinued operations in the accompanying statements of operations.
+In accordance with SFAS No. 144, the Company classified the operating results of these businesses as discontinued operations in the accompanying statements of operations for the years ended December 31, 2002, 2001 and 2000.
 In addition, the assets and liabilities of the discontinued operations not disposed of as of December 31, 2002 have been reflected as assets held for sale and liabilities held for sale in the accompanying consolidated balance sheet as of December 31, 2002.
 The effect of suspending depreciation and amortization for the long-lived assets held for sale was not material for the year ended December 31, 2002.